From April 2023 to November 2024 one or two weekend a month

 Objectives:

-• To help students in the understanding of soft tissue healing around dental implants.
+• To help students in the understanding of soft tissue healing around dental

 • To review whether attached gingiva is essential around dental implants.